mlan/docker-asterisk/README.md

 To facilitate such approach, to achieve persistent storage, the configuration and spool directories of the services has been consolidated under `/srv`.
 The applications running inside the container still finds files in their usual locations since symbolic links are placed in these locations pointing back to `/srv`.
 With this approach simply mounting a docker volume at `/srv` let you keep application configuration and state persistent.

-The volume `tele-conf` in the [demo](#docker-compose-example), which uses `docker-compose`, described above, achieves this.
+The volume `tele-conf` in the [demo](#docker-compose-example), which uses `docker compose`, described above, achieves this.
 Mounting a volume using the docker CLI, can look like this:

 ```
 docker run -d -v tele-conf:/srv ... mlan/asterisk